cloudfoundry/capi-workspace/README.md

-    claim_bosh_lite     		 Claim an available bosh lite CF gcs_to_claimed      		 Convert bosh-lite environment files stored in gcs to a claimed bosh-lite mysql_bosh_lite     		 Connect to current bosh target's MySQL DB psql_bosh_lite      		 Connect to current bosh target's MySQL DB rebootstrap_cf      		 Delete the 'org' org then call bootstrap_cf.
-For cleaning the slate. roundup_bosh_lites  		 List all the claimed bosh-lites in the pool seed_users          		 Add users of every role to the current org and space target_bosh         		 Target a bosh environment from the pool target_cf           		 Change cf cli target to the cloud foundry deployed on currently targeted bosh (hint: use "target_bosh" first).
+    claim_bosh_lite     		 Claim an available bosh lite CF gcs_to_claimed      		 Convert bosh-lite environment files stored in gcs to a claimed bosh-lite mysql_bosh_lite     		 Connect to current bosh target's MySQL DB print_env_info      		 List all the claimed bosh-lites in the pool psql_bosh_lite      		 Connect to current bosh target's MySQL DB rebootstrap_cf      		 Delete the 'org' org then call bootstrap_cf.
+For cleaning the slate. seed_users          		 Add users of every role to the current org and space target_bosh         		 Target a bosh environment from the pool target_cf           		 Change cf cli target to the cloud foundry deployed on currently targeted bosh (hint: use "target_bosh" first).